 In the past, React could perform only one task at a time.
 If the task started, you could not interrupt it.
 That was blocking rendering.
 The concurrent mode was created to fix that problem and make it possible to interrupt and resume tasks.

 In the latest React 18 version, the concurrent mode was replaced with concurrent features.
 They are the foundation for concurrent rendering.
-These features help you set states as non-urgent to keep the better performance of your app.
-So the app performs better and your browser stays responsive.
+These features help you set states as non-urgent to improve your app's performance.
+So, the app works better and your browser stays responsive.

 Automatic batching